xtrime-ru/TelegramRepost/README.md

 MadelineProto uses mysql to store its session and cache.
 It also able to store user data.
 By default, tg-repost will start own mariadb container at root@127.0.0.1:10306.
 Password is empty string.

-Currently, all data in db is serialized.
 ### Messages
-tg-repost can save all incoming messages/updates to madelineProto database.
+tg-repost can save all incoming messages/updates to madelineProto database in json format.
 Enable SAVE_MESSAGES in .env.
 Check table "$YourID_EventHandler_messages_db"
 ### Sources